 Throughout this time, I’m talking to the patient and whoever is with them about what I’m doing, why I’m doing it, and what else to expect for the day.
 Providing any amount of predictiability for intensive care patients and loved ones are very valuable because they have lost all control over everything with their loved ones hospitalized, being taken care of by strangers.

 Once I see this patient, I head in to see my other patient and follow the same process.
 In the med surg world of nursing, I would spend approximately 10 minutes with each patient between the assessment, conversation, medications, education, and documentation.
 In the ICU, you’re looking at more like 30-45 minutes each.

 Constant monitoring and evaluation

 ICU patients can change in a matter of moments, therefore it is the ICU nurse’s responsibility to keep a vigilant eye on them.
 One must know their vital signs and assessment trends to know when they’ve deviated.

 Like I said before, instead of assessing a patient once per shift, an ICU nurse must complete a head to toe assessment on the patient typically at least every 4 hours.
 If changes occur, another one must be completed.
 If a procedure was performed or the patient went for surgery and came back, then assessments occur more frequently.

-The ICU nurse must know their patient backwards and forwards.
-I’m talking vitals, labs, assessments, meds, history, lines, airway, equipment… everything.
-It’s crucial to know these things because when things go downhill, you don’t have time to put the clinical picture together in that moment.
+The ICU nurse must know their patient backward and forwards.
+I’m taking vitals, labs, assessments, meds, history, lines, airway, equipment… everything.
+It’s crucial to know these things because when things go downhill, you don’t have time to put the clinical picture together at that moment.